Masala Twist City Centre

 - Delivery: £1.50/£2.50 (depends on postcode)

 - Private dining: 60-80 (second floor)

-- Provides: Halal options, Children's portions, Children's high chairs, Pre-theatre menu, Free wi-fi
+- Provides: Vegetarian options (at least ¼ main courses), Halal options, Children's portions, Children's high chairs, Pre-theatre menu, Free wi-fi

 - Live entertainment: DJs and karaoke in function room